awsdocs/aws-codebuild-user-guide/doc_source/report-groups-sharing.md

 1. In the navigation pane, choose **Report groups**\.

 1. Choose the project you want to share, and then choose **Share**\.
-For more information, see [Create a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-create) in the *AWS RAM User Guide*\.
+For more information, see [Create a resource share](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-create) in the *AWS RAM User Guide*\.

 **To share report groups that you own \(AWS RAM console\)**
-See [Creating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-create) in the *AWS RAM User Guide*\.
+See [Creating a resource share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-create) in the *AWS RAM User Guide*\.

 **To share report groups that you own \(AWS RAM command\)**
 Use the [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) command\.